marciniwanicki/craby/README.md

 crabby chat
 ```

 In REPL mode, type your messages and press Enter.
-Type `exit` or `quit` to leave.
+Type `exit` to leave or `Ctrl+C` to interrupt.

 ### Check Status